 What Do I Need to Know?

-Changing abusive behavior is a long and hard process that you cannot do alone.
+Changing abusive behavior is a long and challenging process that you cannot do alone.
 You may rely on some of your beliefs to justify your abusive behavior.
 But with help, you can change and learn how to treat your partner with true respect.
-It's extremely important that you get professional help through this process.
+It’s extremely important that you get professional help through this process.
 Chat with a peer advocate to find services in your local area.

 Remember that physical and sexual violence aren’t the only types of abuse.
 You may be harming your partner in verbal or emotional ways, like through intimidation, threats, isolation or other means of control.
 You should take steps to end ALL the types of abuse now.
 Addressing the roots of your behavior will take time, but if you want a healthy relationship, you need to make the commitment to change immediately.

 At loveisrespect, we believe change is possible.
 Regardless of your past, you can have healthy, rewarding relationships in which everyone is treated with respect.
 We’re here to help you get there and support you every step of the way.

 - Remember, violence is always a choice.
 There are no excuses and no one else to blame for being abusive.

 - Focus on how your abuse affects your partner, family and/or children.
 Fully accept how seriously you have hurt the people you care about.

 - Accept the consequences of your actions.
 Your partner has the right to get help from police or the courts.
 You may face legal consequences for being abusive, either with jail time or a restraining order.

 - Remember you are not alone.
 Your friends and family can support you through the difficult process of changing.

 - Get help from a program that focuses on abusive relationships.
 A good program will help you stop being abusive and create a better relationship for you and your partner.